Astros vs. Red Sox Player Props Betting Odds

 Devers Stats

-- Devers has hit safely in five games in a row.
-In his last five games he is batting .478 with a double, three home runs, two walks and six RBI.
+- Devers will look for his seventh straight game with a hit in this contest.
+In his last 10 outings he is hitting .385 with two doubles, three home runs, seven walks and six RBI.

 Devers Recent Games